valentinkononov/cv/index.md

 I'm working on improvements and new modules for image annotation tool.
 The tool is used by company workers and it's result is a source for neural network education cycles in Mapbox.
 The tool has simple from a first glance, but it supports range of use cases in UI, project metrics tracking and a lot of integrations with other backends.

 The project started as support of existing code in JS and GO, but later we come up with new better architecture approach and implemented brand new application based on React (with underreact) frontend and NestJS backend.
 Solution has big test coverage (85%), relational data model based on Postgresql database, 100% request validation on the backend side (with custom decorators and class-validator decorators) in NestJS backend.
-Deployment happens to AWS infrustructure.
+Deployment happens to AWS infrastructure.

 **Stack**: JS / TS, React, Redux, Go, NestJS, everything happens in AWS infrustructure including S3 file storage.